 The annual report lists the following:

-If the dead animal is not found immediately, or the accredited veterinarian and the laboratory are not available within 36 hours of death, the head of the animal must be frozen by the owner and submitted as a frozen specimen.
+If the dead animal is not found immediately, or the accredited veterinarian and the laboratory are not available within 36 hours of death, the head (containing the brain and medial retropharyngeal lymph nodes) of the animal must be frozen by the owner and submitted as a frozen specimen.
 Freezing enables the scrapie diagnostic test to be applied to the tissues which otherwise would no longer be suitable for testing.

-Animals older than 12 months which are submitted for routine post-mortem may be considered as dead submissions if tested for scrapie.
+Animals older than 12 months which are submitted for routine post-mortem may be considered as dead submissions for the annual minimum sampling requirements if tested for scrapie.

 Specimens must meet the requirements specified in the diagnostic protocol approved by the CFIA, which guarantees the reliability and accuracy of the results.
 If an unsuitable specimen is received, the receiving laboratory is to notify the status assessor and accredited veterinarian responsible for the flock/herd.
 A follow-up of the details of the individual situation will be undertaken with the responsible accredited veterinarian or status assessor.
 If negligence on the part of the producer is identified as the cause, or this occurrence is repeated, then the program’s requirements are not considered to have been met and the flock/herd will be suspended.